Mistake 3: Avoid chasing certificates without gaining real-world experience

 • Comment 0

-Across campuses, training centers, and even online bootcamps, there is a growing obsession with certificates.
+Across campuses, training centers, and even online boot camps, there is a growing obsession with certificates.
 People proudly stack them up, sometimes filling their LinkedIn profiles or CVs with endless digital badges and paper qualifications.
 But here is the hard truth: certificates are only as valuable as the skills and experience behind them.
-Too often, individuals chase one credential after another, believing the certificate alone will unlock opportunities, only to discover that employers, clients, and even colleagues are far more interested in what you can do than what you can print.

 Chasing certificates without experience also creates a false sense of accomplishment.
 People sometimes use the process as a way to delay facing the real world.
-It feels safer to keep enrolling in the next course, adding the next line to a resume, rather than taking the risk of applying for an internship, volunteering, freelancing, or working on a difficult project that might expose their weaknesses.
+It feels safer to keep enrolling in the next course rather than taking the risk of applying for an internship, freelancing, or working on a difficult project.
 But it is only through those challenges that real growth happens.
-Certificates show you have learned something in theory; experience proves you can handle it in reality.

 The global job market provides countless examples.
-In the United States, employers in tech fields increasingly rely on portfolios, GitHub repositories, and problem-solving assessments rather than the number of certificates a candidate presents.
-In Nigeria, young graduates often realize too late that NYSC or a single professional certification is not enough without internship records, entrepreneurial ventures, or community involvement to demonstrate initiative.
-In India, reports show a mismatch between the millions of IT-certified professionals and the far smaller pool of those who can actually execute complex projects.
-The message is clear: certificates are doors, but experience is the key that turns them.
+In the United States, employers in tech fields increasingly rely on portfolios and GitHub repositories rather than certificate counts.
+In Nigeria, young graduates often realize too late that certifications are not enough without internships or practical projects.
+In India, millions of IT-certified professionals face limited opportunities because execution skills are lacking.

 Continue Reading the Full Series on Tech Career Mistakes